Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

     }
 }
 ```
-Then restart Nginx by doing:
+Then restart Nginx:
 ```
 sudo systemctl restart nginx
 ```

-The application is now accessible through the Internet !
+Your application is now accessible over the Internet!

 !!!
 Note
     This configuration is only for HTTP.
 If you need an HTTPS connection, follow the [Nginx documentation](https://nginx.org/en/docs/http/configuring_https_servers.html).